 4. Workers' Compensation Leave with Pay

 A seasonal employee covered by the Attendance Rules shall be covered by Article 13 of the State/PEF Agreement.

-John Currier Executive Deputy Director Governor's Office of Employee Relations
+John Currier Deputy Director for Contract Negotiation and Administration Governor's Office of Employee Relations Kenneth Brynien President